useblocks/sphinx-needs/docs/contributing.rst

 In order to run custom commands inside the isolated environment, they should be prefixed with ``poetry run`` (ie. ``poetry run <command>``).

-..
-Include our contributors and maintainers.
-.. include:: ../AUTHORS

 Publishing a new release
 ------------------------